Relation-centered Management:

 Where Can I Learn More?

-Specific examples of how MBOs have successfully adjusted their strategies to be more relation-centered can be found in the Melos Institute’s groundbreaking book which is now available: The Member Engagement Paradox: Overcoming 7 Obstacles to Build and Maintain Thriving Membership Communities.
+Specific examples of how MBOs have successfully adjusted their strategies to be more relation-centered can be found in the Melos Institute’s groundbreaking book: The Member Engagement Paradox: Overcoming 7 Obstacles to Build and Maintain Thriving Membership Communities (MEP).

 Join our mailing list to be notified when new programs, publications and tools become available.